Church Fenton / Fentun / Kirk Fenton / Little Fenton

 INFORMATION

-Church/Chapel: Parish Church of St. Mary the Virging [formerly St. John the Baptist's]
+Church / Chapel Name: Parish Church of St. Mary the Virging [formerly St. John the Baptist's]

-Church Patron Saints: St. Mary the Virgin [formerly St. John the Baptist]
+Church Patron Saint(s): St. Mary the Virgin [formerly St. John the Baptist]

-Church Location: Church St, FentonChurch.
+Church Address: Church St, FentonChurch.
 Mainly C13 with C14 and C15 additions and alterations including C15 tower and restorations of 1844.Church.
 Mainly C13 with C14 and C15 additions and alterations including C15 tower and restorations of 1844.

-Location: North Yorkshire, Yorkshire and the Humber
+Site Location: North Yorkshire, Yorkshire and the Humber, England, United Kingdom

 Directions to Site: Located off (E) the A162, W of Cawood, S of Ulleskelf., 10 km SSE of Tadcaster, 26 km E of Leeds